----The Property was segregated from the Consolidated Parcel created by virtue of Deed of Consolidated Deed Number One (1), executed on the Twenty-Fifth (25th) day of January, Two Thousand Twelve (2012), before Notary Public Eduardo Tamargo, pending presentation at the Registry of the Property, Fajardo Section .--------THIRD: The Grantor acquired title to the Property by virtue of segregation.--------FOURTH: The Property is free of liens and encumbrances except those that may appear of record.-------FIFTH: The Grantor, as agreed in the Quitclaim Deed for and in consideration of the perpetual use of the Property, transfers to the Grantee and to its successors and assigns, subject to the reservations, exceptions, restrictions, conditions and covenants expressed and set forth in the Quitclaim Deed, all right, title and interest in and to the Property.--------SIXTH: This conveyance is made subject to any and all existing rights-of-way, easements, and covenants agreements affecting the Property .--------SEVENTH: It is understood and agreed that the Grantee, its assigns, and all parties shall comply with all applicable Federal, State, municipal, and local laws, rules, orders, ordinances, and regulations in the occupation, use, and operation of the Property .--------EIGHT: The Quitclaim consists of fourteen (14) pages.
-Appended thereto are ten (10) Exhibits that the appearing parties have agreed to attach to the first of this deed for purposes of certified copy recordation.--------NINTH: The appearing parties have agreed to convert the Quitclaim Deed into a public instrument for the purpose of recording it in the corresponding section of the Registry of Property of Puerto Rico and hereby do so by delivering the Quitclaim Deed to me, the Notary, which I proceed to attach to the original of the Quitclaim Deed so as to make it an integral part of my protocol of public instruments for the current year.-------TENTH: In addition to the contents of this public deed, the appearing parties hereby ratify and confirm all of the terms and conditions of the Quitclaim Deed and acknowledge that the attached document which they have delivered to me contains all the terms, covenants and conditions of their agreement, as per the terms of the present deed. --------ELEVENTH: The appearing parties hereby agree to the extent required by law applicable to the United States of America, to fully cooperate to remedy promptly any and all technical defects and irregularities of title that may constitute an impediment or bar to the due and proper recordation of this deed in the Registry of Property, free from defects, including, without limitation, the execution and filing for record of any supplementary or clarification deeds, affidavits, and other public and/or private documents.
-Any obligation created on the United States of America, is specifically made subject to the availability of appropriated funds to be used for such purposes.
-Nothing contained herein shall be interpreted to require obligations or payments by the United States of America that are in violation of the Anti-Deficiency Act, 31 U.S.C § 1341.--------TWELFTH: Only for purposes of recording the present deed at the Registry of the Property, the Property is valued at ONE THOUSAND DOLLARS (\$1,000.00).--------THIRTEENTH: The appearing parties hereby request the Registrar of the Property to record the Quitclaim Deed which has been acknowledged, ratified and converted to a public deed hereunder, together with the restrictive covenants therein stated.-----
+---The Property was segregated from the Consolidated Parcel created by virtue of Deed of Consolidation Deed Number One (1), executed on the Twenty-fifth (25th) day of January, Two Thousand Twelve (2012), before Notary Public Eduardo Tamargo, pending presentation at the Registry of the Property, Fajardo Section. --------THIRD: The Grantor acquired title to the Property by virtue of segregation. --------FOURTH: The Property is free of liens and encumbrances except those that may appear of record .-------FIFTH: The Grantor, as agreed in the Quitclaim Deed for and in consideration of the perpetual use of the Property, transfers to the Grantee and to its successors and assigns, subject to the reservations, exceptions, restrictions, conditions and covenants expressed and set forth in the Quitclaim Deed, all right, title and interest in and to the Property.--------SIXTH: This conveyance is made subject to any and all rights-of-way, and existing easements, covenants agreements affecting the Property. -------- SEVENTH: It is understood and agreed that the Grantee, its assigns, and all parties shall comply with laws, rules, orders, ordinances, and regulations in the occupation, use, and operation of the Property. --------EIGHT: The Quitclaim consists of fourteen (14) pages.
+Appended thereto are ten (10) Exhibits that the appearing parties have agreed to attach to the first certified copy of this deed for purposes of recordation. --------NINTH: The appearing parties have agreed to convert the Quitclaim Deed into a public instrument for the purpose of recording it in the corresponding section of the Registry of Property of Puerto Rico and hereby do so by delivering the Quitclaim Deed to me, the Notary, which I proceed to attach to the original of the Quitclaim Deed so as to make it an integral part of my protocol of public instruments for the current year .-------TENTH: In addition to the contents of this public deed, the appearing parties hereby ratify and confirm all of the terms and conditions of the Quitclaim Deed and acknowledge that the attached document which they have delivered to me contains all the terms, covenants and conditions of their agreement, as per the terms of the present deed. --------ELEVENTH: The appearing parties hereby agree to the extent required by law applicable to the United States of America, to fully cooperate to remedy promptly any and all technical defects and irregularities of title that may constitute an impediment or bar to the due and proper recordation of this deed in the Registry of from defects, including, without Property, free limitation, the execution and filing for record of any supplementary or clarification deeds, affidavits, and other public and/or private documents.
+Any obligation created on the United States of America, is specifically made subject to the availability of appropriated funds all applicable Federal, State, municipal, and local

+-----ACCEPTANCE-----

-----ACCEPTANCE-------The appearing parties in accordance the with particulars of this Deed accept the same, in all its parts after, I, the Notary, gave them the necessary legal admonitions and warnings pertinent to this public instrument.
+---The appearing parties in accordance with the particulars of this Deed accept the same, in all its parts after, I, the Notary, gave them the necessary legal admonitions and warnings pertinent to this public instrument.
 Thus, the appearing parties state and execute this deed in my presence after having read the same, and place their initials on each and every page hereof and signs their name on the last page of this deed, before, me the Notary, that as to everything else hereinbefore stated, I the Notary, hereby ATTEST.-----